-Since we got married, we have consistently used rewards points to save money.
-By saving money not only are we able to travel more, we can also do more when while traveling.
+Since we got married, we have consistently used rewards points to save money on our travels.
+By saving that money, not only are we able to travel more, but we can also do more when while traveling.

-So, let’s take a look at some recent trips and how we saved money and used points to make the travel happen.
+So, let’s take a look at some of our trips and how we saved money and used points to make the travel happen.

 Use Credit Cards to Save Money